-- Startup and shutdown of the UPS, excluding the commissioning startup - Use of the LCD control panel and the Maintenance Bypass Switch (MBS) - · Use of optional connectivity modules and their software
+- Startup and shutdown of the UPS, excluding the commissioning startup. - Use of the LCD control panel and the Maintenance Bypass Switch (MBS). - Use of optional connectivity modules and their software.

-Obey the precautions and do only the described operations.
-Do not deviate from the instructions.
-It can be dangerous to you or cause accidental load loss.
+Obey the precautions and only perform the described operations.
+Any deviation from the instructions can be dangerous to the user or cause accidental load loss.